corewood-tech/corewood-site-simple/README.md

-# Corewood Vanilla
+# Corewood Site Simple

-This version of the site uses AI-generated code for a very simple, functional website.
+This version of our site uses very simple, inline, hand-crafted assets.

+Deployment gets handled automatically using CloudFlare pages.
+Any content in the `src` folder will get deployed on pushes to `main`.